Expert Water Heater Repair in Mount Airy, NC

 What are signs my water heater needs repair?

-The most common signs include inconsistent water temperature, rusty or discolored hot water, unusual sounds from the tank, visible leaks or moisture around the unit, and a noticeably shorter supply of hot water.
-Any one of these is worth a service call.
+Common signs include inconsistent water temperature, rusty or discolored hot water, unusual noises from the tank, visible leaks, moisture around the unit, or running out of hot water faster than normal.
+If you notice any of these issues, it is best to schedule water heater repair before the problem gets worse.

 Should I repair or replace my hot water heater?